mikebaker85/shiptheory-api-docs/source/includes/main.md

 gift_message | No | Gift message
-channel_shipservice_name | No | A description of the shipping option chosen by the customer at order time currency_code | No | Specify the currency that this order has been paid in, must be a 3 letter currency code recipient | |
+channel_shipservice_name | No | A description of the shipping option chosen by the customer at order time currency_code | No | Specify the currency that this order has been paid in, must be a 3 letter currency code sales_source | No | Where the sale originated, eBay, Amazon, Shopify, Etsy, BigCommerce, OnBuy. recipient | |
 company | No | The recipient company name first name | Yes | First name of the receiver